Data-driven Control Against False Data Injection Attacks: Data-driven Control Against FDI

-This set is essentially a matrix ball centered at the true system $Z_{\rm tr}$ with radius $\delta$.
+Recalling $Z_{\rm tr} = [A_{\rm tr}~B_{\rm tr}]' = (X_1 W_0^{\dag})'$, the set $\mathcal{B}^{\delta}$ can be equivalently converted into a quadratic matrix inequality (QMI) as follows { } where the constant { } This set is essentially a matrix ball centered at the true system $Z_{\rm tr}$ with radius $\delta$.
 It is clear that the larger the attacker's power $\delta$ is, the larger the volume of ball $\mathcal{B}^\delta$ is, and as a consequence, more ``redundant" systems (those not belonging to the set of subsystems $\{(A_j, B_{\rm tr})\}_{j\in\mathcal{M}}$) this ball contains.
 Although it is possible to search for a static data-driven controller $K$ stabilizing all the systems in $\mathcal{B}^\delta$ using Petersen's lemma \cite{bisoffi2022data} based on the offline data, this can be rather challenging especially when $\delta$ is large.
 In our proposal, we first leverage the online state-input data to obtain a tighter approximation of the set of feasible systems on top of $\mathcal{B}^{\delta}$, and subsequently search for a dynamic controller stabilizing all systems in the reduced-size set.

 During online operation, we assume that the initial conditions $u_p(0)$ and $x_p(0)$ are arbitrary.
 At time $t \in \mathbb{N}_+$, we have observed the online input-state data $(x_p(k-1),u_o(k-1),x_p(k))$ for all $k\le t$.
 Nonetheless, due to the unknown switching signal $\sigma(\cdot)$, we do not know how exactly these data correspond to the $M$ subsystems since they likely come from multiple subsystems.
 Therefore, it is difficult to directly employ all these online data to design a controller $K(t)$ to stabilize all subsystems.
-To bypass this challenge, we propose to combine only the most fresh data $(x_p(t-1),u_o(t-1),x_p(t))$ from the subsystem $(A_{\sigma(t-1)},B_{\rm tr})$ and the set of offline data from the health system $(A_{\rm tr}, B_{\rm tr})$ to design the controller $K(t)$ on the fly.
+To bypass this challenge, we propose to combine only the most fresh data $(x_p(t-1),u_o(t-1),x_p(t))$ from the subsystem $(A_{\sigma(t-1)},B_{\rm tr})$ and the set of offline data from the healthy system $(A_{\rm tr}, B_{\rm tr})$ to design the controller $K(t)$ on the fly.